-2016 was the year in which Virtual Reality (VR) exploded into the consumer market place; with mass market products such as the Oculus Rift, HTC Vive and PlayStation VR making the dream of VR in the home a realistic prospect.
+2016 was the year in which Virtual Reality (VR) exploded into the consumer market place, also for online casino; with mass market products such as the Oculus Rift, HTC Vive and PlayStation VR making the dream of VR in the home a realistic prospect.
 We also saw the development of Augmented Reality (AR) solutions like Microsoft HoloLens, bringing the idea of the seamless mix of the digital and real world one step closer..

 With the range of different games and styles available in the online gambling arena, it’s hard to say exactly what we will see launch as the industries and technologies develop, but we’re already seeing some exciting products come to market…

 Roulette is possibly one of the hardest traditional casino games to transition to online casinos effectively, with so much of the excitement of the experience being linked to the real-world environment, atmosphere and other players in the game.
 Whilst this has been hard to replicate in the online gambling environment, VR opens new avenues of interactivity and immersion which will finally make this a realistic prospect for online gambling businesses to deliver.

 The 2016 industry event ICE Totally Gaming 2016 saw the unveiling of many exciting innovations, including an innovative VR Roulette system, giving an idea of how this game could work in the VR world.

 Although poker is already a popular and developed game with many players throughout the world as well as leagues and championships, VR poker development may deliver a level of depth to the game which playing on a 2D screen lacks.
 By enabling other players to use a greater set of expression and interaction, VR poker development will bring more of the rich skills and tactics to the game which can sometimes be missing with historic online versions.
 It is also expected that this increased depth to the game will attract more offline players to the VR version to test their skills in a more familiar environment than was previously achievable.